Heads up—I’m told this isn’t an easy read.

 I asked a woman in the parking lot to take my picture—she was confused but I told her I was about to send it to a friend and tell her something awful had just happened.
 She obliged.
 Sad, isn’t it?
 I felt compelled to document what I was wearing, prove I hadn’t invited the unwanted commentary.
 I’m not posting a photo because I know his behavior wasn’t ok, no matter how I was dressed or how unkempt my hair was.

 I sent my friend Jaime a text, started to write an email to the case manager—if I don’t tell someone what just happened, I might implode.
 Jaime called as I was typing and, as I started to tell her what happened, I broke down and sobbed.
 I felt like a jerk for crying, and when I was done, I think I made a joke to that effect.
 She said it happens all the time—it’s why they redesigned the atrium so there weren’t rows and rows of chairs people had to walk past to get to the elevators.
 It’s why she opted for care outside the VA.
+My amazing friend who is a police officer and combat veteran chooses to get care outside the VA because of the persistent abuse and harassment at the “flagship” hospital.

 When I was calm, I finished the email to my case manager: